aws/aws-graviton-getting-started/python.md

 # Python on Graviton

-Python is an interpreted, high-level, general-purpose programming language, with interpreters available for many operating systems and architectures, including arm64. _[Wikipedia](https://en.wikipedia.org/wiki/Python_(programming_language))_
+Python is an interpreted, high-level, general-purpose programming language, with interpreters available for many operating systems and architectures, including arm64. _[Read more on Wikipedia](https://en.wikipedia.org/wiki/Python_(programming_language))_

 ## 1. Installing Python packages